Reduced licence request time from ~5 days to 90 mins

 Once the content and request journey were stabilised, I introduced automation through Power Automate to notify users with the email content immediately.
 This ensured genuine requests could be approved faster, while reducing time spent triaging accidental submissions.

-FEEDBACK
+USER FEEDBACK

 User feedback reflected improved decision making